46620/guides/docs/machine/linux/1gpu_pass.md

 After giving it a reasonable amount of storage, name your vm, or keep it default.
 Just make sure that you note down what it's called.
 Also check the box that says "Customize configuration before install".

-### Customizing Install
-Aight in the "Overview" section set the firmware to `/usr/share/edk2-ovmf/x64/OVMF_CODE.fd`.
+In the "Overview" section set the firmware to `/usr/share/edk2-ovmf/x64/OVMF_CODE.fd`.

 Then go to "CPUs" and uncheck "Copy host CPU configuration" and set the model to "Host passthrough".